-This clinical policy references Current Procedural Terminology (CPT®).
-CPT® is a registered trademark of the American Medical Association.
-All CPT codes and descriptions are copyrighted 2025, American Medical Association.
+This clinical policy references Current Procedural Terminology (CPT[®]).
+CPT[®] is a registered trademark of the American Medical Association.
+All CPT codes and descriptions are copyrighted 2023, American Medical Association.
 All rights reserved.
 CPT codes and CPT descriptions are from the current manuals and those included herein are not intended to be all-inclusive and are included for informational purposes only.
 Codes referenced in this clinical policy are for informational purposes only.
-Inclusion or exclusion of any codes does not guarantee coverage.
+Inclusion of any codes does not guarantee coverage.
 Providers should reference the most up-to-date sources of professional coding guidance prior to the submission of claims for reimbursement of covered services.

-Reviews, Revisions, and Approvals Reviewed Approval

-Date Date

-Original approval date 04/21 05/21

-Reviewed CPT codes.
-12/21 02/22

-Annual Review 11/22 11/22
+Reviews, Revisions, and Approvals Reviewed Date Approval Date Original approval date 04/21 05/21 Reviewed CPT codes.
+12/21 02/22 Annual Review 11/22 11/22 NCHC verbiage removed from NC Guidance Verbiage.
+04/23 04/23 Annual Review.
+CPT codes removed.
+11/23 11/23